Skip to Main Content

 Corporate employees at all levels are forming teams, becoming a new base of remote Learning Ally ambassadors, and a great addition to our pool of volunteers.
 As of October, beta test groups from leading engineering, technology and accounting firms across the country have completed the virtual training program.

-, a brand new Learning Ally volunteer (pictured at right
+, a brand new Learning Ally volunteer (

 ), took the lead in pulling together a cross-divisional team in Washington DC.
 “To be honest, volunteering on this project has heightened my awareness to people with visual impairments who I notice making their way through the metro every day as I head to work,” says Cooper.
 “I’m pretty busy but this has been an opportunity to help others, even in some small way, to reach their goals.”

 Learning Ally’s ability to log hours and provide custom reports eliminates the hassle for companies to manually track individual participation.
 “Professionals from all types of industries are flocking to this program particularly since they can, in many instances, volunteer right from their own offices,” says